 Mississippi Works Fund Grant: The Mississippi Works Fund is a flexible workforce training incentive that allows Mississippi to proactively meet the training needs of both new and existing employers in the state.
 Designed to provide businesses locating or expanding in the state with additional workforce training resources and help build a more qualified applicant pool in the state, Mississippi Works Fund grants may be used to supplement other training resources the state offers and can help meet training needs that are not met through existing resources.
 Training is conducted through Mississippi’s community college system and other training providers in Mississippi.
 The Mississippi Legislature approved a total of $50 million for the Mississippi Works Fund.

 Sales and Use Tax Exemptions: A one-half or full sales and use tax exemption, depending on the county in which the facility is located, is available to manufacturers and other eligible businesses locating new facilities or expanding in Mississippi on eligible machinery and equipment purchases related to a new or expanded facility and on building materials used in construction, provided the materials are purchased directly by the eligible business.
-Exemptions are available on component building materials, machinery and equipment and some purchases made with bond proceeds.
+Exemptions are available on component building materials and machinery and equipment.
 Exemptions are also available for eligible businesses that establish a national or regional headquarters in Mississippi.
-In addition, aerospace, clean energy, and data center projects that meet certain job creation and capital investment requirements may receive exemptions and other incentives.
+In addition, aerospace, clean energy, and data center projects that meet certain job creation and capital investment requirements, as well as projects that utilize industrial revenue bonds issued by the Mississippi Business Finance Corporation, may receive exemptions and other incentives.

 Property Tax Exemptions/Abatements: Local governing authorities may grant a property tax exemption for up to 10 years on real and tangible personal property being used in the state.
 The exemption may be granted for all local property taxes except school district taxes on any property, with the exception of finished goods or rolling stock.
 The exemption usually applies to property taxes on land, buildings, machinery, equipment, furniture, fixtures, raw materials and work in process.
 Local authorities also may grant a free port warehouse exemption from property taxes paid on finished goods inventories leaving Mississippi.
 In addition, local authorities may grant a fee in lieu of property taxes for eligible new businesses or expansion projects in the state that make a capital investment of more than $60 million.
 This negotiated fee is paid in place of the calculated property tax typically due on the property.
 It may be awarded for up to 30 years but cannot be less than one third of the property tax levy, including the property taxes assessed for school districts.
 No particular parcel of land, real property improvement or item of personal property can be subject to a fee in lieu for more than 10 years.

-Growth and Prosperity (GAP) Program: Eligible businesses that create at least 10 jobs and locate or expand in one of 19 GAP-eligible counties that have been designated as economically distressed may receive a 10-year exemption from state income and franchise taxes.
+Growth and Prosperity (GAP) Program: Eligible businesses that create at least 10 jobs and locate or expand in a GAP-eligible county (a county that have been designated as economically distressed) may receive a 10-year exemption from state income and franchise taxes.
 Additional incentives include an exemption from real and business personal property taxes as well as sales and use taxes.